Planning Maps / Areas / Wollongong / North Wollongong

 Does North Wollongong have a train station?

 Yes - North Wollongong has 1 train station: North Wollongong Station.
-The suburb is served by 55 bus stops.
+It is also served by 55 bus stops.

 Do I need a planning report for a North Wollongong property?